One of our favourite ways of getting started in a language is still an old trick: self-teaching textbooks.

 - If we’ve ever tried cooking local food (argh how do I say “frying pan”, “microwave” and “vegetables”?)

 Yes, exercises in textbooks get you part of the way, teaching you how to say things like “I work as a ___” or “I have been in ____ for [____ period of time]”.
 But you need to fill in the blanks.

 If a situation happens a couple of times, make a note of it, then go back and write a paragraph for yourself.
 Look up the words.

 Then, this is the fun part: read it out loud 2-3 times, until it sounds natural.
 Record it into a note-taking app and then you can even send it to your teacher.
 They’ll correct your pronunciation and words.

 The next time you have that conversation you’ll be surprised how much easier it becomes.

 Or you can just play the recording.
 That way, you’ll only need to memorise how to say “Here’s something I prepared earlier…”

-If there’s something else you do that you think is super effective, send us a note or drop us a message in chat on our page.
+If there’s something else you do that you think is super effective, leave a comment or send us a note.
 We’re always on the lookout.